-Kansas ranks among America’s 35 biggest exporters by state behind front- behind front-runners including Texas, California, New York and Louisiana.
-The value of Kansas’ exports equals 0.7% of United States’ overall exported products for 2020.
+Kansas ranks among America’s 35 biggest exporters by state behind front- behind front-runners including Texas, California, New York state and Louisiana.
+The value of Kansas’ exports equals 0.7% of the United States’ overall exported products for 2021.

 Kansas’ Top 10 Exports

 The following export products represent the highest dollar value in Kansas global shipments during 2021.
 Also shown is the percentage share each export category represents in terms of overall exports from Kansas.